AndreasThinks/slack-omnivore-reader/readme.md

 - Secure handling of environment variables

 ## Deployment
 Click the "Deploy to Heroku" button above to start the deployment process.
-You'll need to provide the following environment variables:
+Don't worry if you don't have all of these yet, you'll get the rest after deploying your Slack App.

 - `SLACK_BOT_TOKEN`: Your Slack Bot Token
 - `SLACK_SIGNING_SECRET`: Your Slack Signing Secret